-The dialogue act scheme, as presented in Table 4.2 above, was not intended to be general.
+The dialogue act scheme was not intended to be general.
 Instead, it was constructed to cover the most frequent types of dialogue acts in the current experiment.
 The purpose of annotating dialogue acts was to find relations between these and the understanding of utterances.
-Unlike more general schemes (such as those discussed in 2.2.1), distinctions were also made between questions and assertions concerning different subtasks in the domain, such as establishing a goal, finding out the users' positions and giving directions.
-No distinction was made between assertions and answers (which can be seen as a subset of assertions), since this would introduce unnecessary ambiguity, especially as there was a lot of miscommunication.
+Unlike more general schemes (such as Carletta et al., 1997), distinctions were also made between questions and assertions concerning different subtasks in the domain, such as establishing a goal, finding out the users' positions and giving directions.
+No distinction was made between assertions and answers (which can be seen as subset of assertions), since this would introduce unnecessary ambiguity, especially as there was a lot of miscommunication.
 The dialogue acts were encoded based on the spoken, not the recognised, utterances.
+The dialogue acts are presented in Table 2.

 Each user utterance was also annotated with regard to how well it was immediately "understood" by the operator.
 "Understood" here means that the operator continued the dialogue with one interpretation, knowing that it may turn out to be incorrect.
-It does not necessarily mean that that the operator believed in the interpretation.
+It does not necessarily mean that the operator believed in the interpretation.
 For example, a clarification question from the operator such as "do you have a tree on your left?" shows that the operator understands that there is a tree on the left from the previous utterance.
 Based on the user's reaction to this question, the operator may later reject this interpretation.
 However, it is still annotated as (partially) understood or misunderstood, since this was the immediate interpretation.
 To estimate the level of understanding, the speech recognition result and the operator's reaction to the utterance were considered.
-The degree of understanding was classified into four categories, presented in Table 4.3.
+The degree of understanding was classified into four categories:

-Label Meaning FULL Full understanding: The full intention of the utterance was understood.
-PARTIAL Partial understanding: Only a fragment or a part of the full intention was under- stood.
-NON Non-understanding: No part or fragment of the intended message (with the pos- sible exception of a single vague word) was understood.
-MIS Misunderstanding: The operator continued with an interpretation that was not in line with the user's intention.
+- Full understanding (FULL): The full intention of the utterance was understood. - Partial understanding (PARTIAL): Only a fragment or a part of the full intention was understood. - Non-understanding (NON): No part or fragment of the intended message (with the possible exception of a single vague word) was understood. - Misunderstanding (MIS): The operator continued with an interpretation that was not in line with the user's intention.